PrefectHQ/prefect/docs/tutorial/deployments.md

 Now it’s time to put it all together.

-!!! warning Push Your Flow Code!
+!!! warning "Push Your Flow Code!"
     Ensure that you have pushed any recent changes in your flow script to your GitHub repo.

 In your terminal (not the terminal in which the worker is running), let’s run the following command to begin deploying your flow.
 Ensure that the current directory represents the root of your github repo.